markpp/Thermal-Activity-Surveillance-System-TASS/data processing/README.md

 Allmost everything is run from main.py, in the bottom of the file you can call different functions that e.g. train a detector, run the detector on a number of frames, preview bounding box annotations.

-There is currently a problem with the tracker ...
+There is currently a problem with the tracker, when you have finished the current TODO list we will look at that.